INSIGHT: Venezuela Sanctions

 Cover

-Our Rules contain exclusion of liability for liabilities, costs or expenses where payment by the Association or the provision of cover in respect thereof may expose the Association to the risk of being subject to a sanction, prohibition or any adverse action (Rule 30.4.6).
+Our Rules contain exclusion of liability for costs, liabilities or expenses where payment by the Association or the provision of cover in respect thereof may expose the Association to the risk of being subject to a sanction, prohibition or any adverse action (Rule 30.4.6).

 We also continue to experience difficulties in executing payments to Venezuela due to ongoing banking restrictions and compliance challenges.
 These issues may affect the availability and reliability of payment channels and provision of security.
 We advise members and clients to anticipate potential challenges and to consult with their financial institutions for guidance on transaction feasibility.